 California dairies' carbon footprint has been shrinking for decades - 45% over the past 50 years (1964-2014) - and is among the smallest carbon footprint per gallon of milk produced in the world.
 But dairy farmers aren't resting on their laurels.
 They continue to reduce climate emissions and today are more than halfway to achieving a statewide goal of reducing manure methane emissions an additional 40% by 2030.
+Furthermore, a recent UC Davis peer-reviewed report predicts that California dairy farms will reach "climate neutrality" by 2030 - the point at which no additional warming is added to the atmosphere.

 Just how are dairy farmers reducing their carbon footprint?
 A key strategy involves capturing methane produced by cow manure in a "digester" and converting it into clean energy for vehicles, homes and businesses.
 This is a win-win for the environment, preventing methane from escaping into the atmosphere while also displacing fossil fuels as an energy source.
-As long as we have cows, consumers have access to an abundant clean low-carbon, renewable, energy source.
+As long as we have cows, consumers have access to an abundant, clean, low-carbon, renewable, energy source.

-California dairy digester development is booming - expanding more than eight times in size since 2016.
-The reduction of greenhouse gas emissions from these projects is estimated to be more than 55 million metric tons of CO2-equivalent over the next 25 years.
-That's equal to the greenhouse gas emissions from more than 11.8 million passenger vehicles, or the CO2 emissions from electricity used by 10.7 million homes for a year.
+California dairy digester development is booming - expanding more than 10 times in size since 2016.
+The reduction of greenhouse gas emissions from these projects and other technologies is estimated to be more than 25 million metric tons of CO2-equivalent over the next 10 years.
+That's equal to the annual greenhouse gas emissions from more than 5.9 million passenger vehicles, or the emissions from electricity used by 4.9 million homes.